Tensor Renormalization Group Calculations of Partition-Function Ratios: Numerical Results

 Figure~\ref{fig:4potts} shows the size dependence of $X_1$ on the four-state Potts model.
 Unlike the other two models, there is no region where it agrees with the universal value from CFT.
 Instead, $X_1$ seems to approach the universal value in the thermodynamic limit.
 This is considered to be due to the effect of logarithmic corrections known in the four-state Potts model~\cite{cardy1980scaling,salas1997logarithmic}.
 A ratio of the partition functions at criticality in the finite-size system is expected to behave as

 The inset of Fig.~\ref{fig:4potts} shows the deviation of $X_1$ from the universal value as a function of $\log_{10} L$.
 The deviation decreases inversely proportional to $\log L$ near the estimated critical temperature, which is $\Tc(\chi) / \Tc = 1 + 2.251 \times 10^{-6}$ with $\chi=144$.
 This result is consistent with Eq.~\eqref{eq:log_correction}.
-For $X_2$, the finite bond effects are more significant than those of $X_1$, making it difficult to clearly confirm the logarithmic correction behavior.
+For $X_2$, the finite bond dimension effects are more significant than those of $X_1$.
+In simulations with feasible bond dimensions, the decrease of $X_2$ due to finite bond dimension appears before approaching to the universal value, making it difficult to clearly confirm the logarithmic correction behavior.

-\section{Anisotropic cases}
+\section{Anisotropic Cases}

 So far, we have considered isotropic models, but here we discuss anisotropic models where the correlation lengths in the horizontal and vertical directions are different.
 We assume weak anisotropy, where the horizontal correlation length $\xi_x$ and the vertical correlation length $\xi_y$ are different, but the critical behavior is the same as $t^{-\nu}$.
 Since CFT has rotational symmetry, to obtain an effective CFT from a lattice model, it is necessary to perform different scale transformations corresponding to the correlation lengths in the vertical and horizontal directions.
 Therefore, a square system of size $L \times L$ effectively has an aspect ratio of $\xi_x^{-1}:\xi_y^{-1}$ in CFT.
 That is, the modular parameter changes from $\tau = i$ to $\tau = i\xi_x/\xi_y$.